Nickelback: Get Rollin (2019–2025)

 In August 2022, Nickelback began posting small snippets and teasers of new music via their official social media accounts with the date "09.07.2022" being branded on the posts.

 On August 26, 2022, students attending school at Simon Fraser University in Burnaby, British Columbia received a newsletter stating they were invited to attend and participate in a video shoot Nickelback would be hosting on August 30, 2022, for their single, outside the Convocation Mall on campus.

 The album title was revealed to be Get Rollin'.
 The lead single "San Quentin" was released on September 7, 2022.
 The second single "Those Days" was released on October 5, 2022, followed by a music video on October 26.
 The band embarked on its "Get Rollin' Tour" with opening acts Brantley Gilbert and Josh Ross.
 They performed on thirty-eight dates in Canada and the United States from June 2023 to August 2023.
+During the Maryland Heights, Missouri stop of this tour, Kroeger stopped the set during the song "Animals" due to difficulties singing, which he attributed to a prednisone injection he had received earlier.
+He said: "I cannot sit here with a fucking absolutely destroyed throat and try to make it through this show and pretend like there's nothing fucking wrong and take your fucking money, 'cause that is wrong.
+I'm having a hard time hittin' fuckin' notes."
+Kroeger ultimately decided not to end the set after encouragement from bandmates and restarted the song, though the band performed fewer tracks than originally planned.

+Everything Under the Sun (2026–present)

+On February 13, 2026, the band was featured on the single and title track from the Don Broco album, Nightmare Tripping.

+On March 20, 2026, the band released the song "Bones for the Crows".
+On July 14, 2026, the band released the song "Rattle the Cage" featuring John 5 and announced their upcoming eleventh album Everything Under the Sun.
+The album will be released on October 30, 2026.

 Musical style and influences

-Nickelback has been described as various genres, including post-grunge, hard rock, pop rock, alternative rock, alternative metal, nu metal, heavy metal, and grunge.
+Nickelback has been described as various genres, including post-grunge, hard rock, pop rock, alternative rock, alternative metal, nu metal, and grunge.